jfrog/project-examples/jenkins-pipeline-examples/README.md

 ## Using the Artifactory DSL
 ### Creating an Artifactory Server Instance
-To upload or download files to and from your Artifactory server, first you need to create an Artifactory server instance in your PipeLine script.
+To upload or download files to and from your Artifactory server, first you need to create an Artifactory server instance in your Pipeline script.
 If your Artifactory server is pre-defined in Jenkins, all you need is the server ID.
 To obtain or set your Artifactory server ID, go to Manage --> Configure System.
 Then, you can create your Artifactory server instance by adding the following line to your script: